ms/buildtogether.tech/src/research.md

 > think they test half of their time.

-Another factor that affects quality is how comprehensible the software is: in particular, how easy or difficult it is to set it up.  <cite>Xu2015</cite>
-looked at how often various <span i="configuration!parameters">configuration parameters</span> are actually used, and how correctly; they report that:
+Another factor that affects quality is how comprehensible the software is: in particular, how easy or difficult it is to set it up.  [% b Xu2015 %] looked at how often various <span i="configuration!parameters">configuration parameters</span> are actually used, and how correctly; they report that: